-The very software designed to provide administrators with total control over their web environments has instead become the primary mechanism for their subjugation.
-While security alerts were issued to close a critical breach in cPanel and WebHost Manager (WHM), the vulnerability remains an active, functioning doorway for malicious actors across the global internet.
-The gap between the identification of this flaw and its widespread remediation has created a period of extreme instability for web hosting infrastructure.
+Software designed to grant administrators total control over web environments has instead become a primary mechanism for their subjugation.
+Despite critical security alerts issued to close a major breach in cPanel and WebHost Manager (WHM), hackers are still exploiting the cPanel bug to gain control of thousands of websites across the global internet.

 A Massive Attack Surface Under Siege